How to write an out-of-network script

 There comes a crucial window of opportunity for every eye care provider dropping one or more vision plans: The chance to explain the advantages of out-of-network benefits to existing patients and begin capturing new patients.

-Some might not describe it as an “opportunity," though.
-They wouldn’t paint it in such a positive light.
-However, when you consider how dropping one-or-more vision plans may improve patient care and boost practice profitability it becomes clear it really is a moment to embrace.
+Some might not describe it as an “opportunity."
+At first, it seems uncomfortable telling your patients they'll no longer be able to use in-network benefits with you.
+The key is to recognize that they still do have access to vision plan benefits.
+Also, keep in mind that this is a good thing!
+Consider how dropping vision plans can improve patient care and boost practice profitability.
+It really is a moment to embrace.
 But in order to take advantage of this window of opportunity, you and your team will need to be able to effectively communicate your newfound value proposition.

 How does out-of-network represent opportunity?